Chung Ju-yung: Third escape attempt

-Chung once again found himself in Asan, where he remained for a year helping his father work on the family farm.
-Once his duties to the family were complete, Chung decided it was time to make another attempt at getting out of poverty.
-He managed to get a train ticket for 70 won by selling one of his father's cows.
-Once he arrived in Keijō, Chung enrolled himself in a local bookkeeping school hoping to start a career as an accountant.
-Things went smoothly for two months when his father managed to find him and after a mild argument, took him back to Gasan.
+Chung returned to Asan, where he spent a year assisting his father on the family farm.
+After fulfilling his familial responsibilities, he sought another opportunity to escape poverty.
+To finance his journey, he sold one of his father's cows and purchased a train ticket for 70 won.
+Once he arrived in Keijō, Chung enrolled in a local bookkeeping school, with the hopes of starting a career as an accountant.
+Things went smoothly for two months until his father managed to find him again, and, after an argument, took him back to Gasan.

 Rice merchant

-In 1933, at the age of 18, Chung decided to make a fourth attempt to escape.
+In 1933, at age 18, Chung decided to make a fourth escape.
 He left during the night with a friend who was trying to escape a forced marriage.
-Once Chung reached Keijō, he jumped at any job he could find.
-He worked first as a laborer at Jinsen Harbor (Incheon, currently in South Korea), a construction worker at Boseong Professional School and as a handyman for a starch syrup factory.
+Once Chung reached the capital, he jumped at any job he could find.
+He worked first as a laborer at Jinsen Harbor (Incheon, currently in South Korea), as a construction worker at Boseong Professional School, and as a handyman for a starch syrup factory.

-After working at the syrup factory for nearly a year, Chung managed to land a job as a deliveryman at the Bokheung Rice Store in Keijō.
-Chung's new job offered him room for advancement and as he became more successful at it, he decided to stay on full-time.
-He eventually won the praise of the rice store's core customers which impressed the owner so much that he allowed Chung to manage the store's accounting after only six months on the job.
-His experiences as the store accountant helped him to thoroughly develop his business sense.
+After working at the factory for nearly a year, Chung landed a job as a deliveryman at the Bokheung Rice Store in Keijō.
+Chung's new job offered him room for advancement, and he decided to stay in a full-time role.
+He was allowed to manage the store's accounting after six months on the job.

-In 1937, the owner of the rice store became ill and decided it would be in his best interest to give the store to Chung.
-At 22 years of age, Chung became the store owner and changed the name of the store to Kyungil Rice Store.
-The store grew and made good profits until early 1939 when Japan, in its war efforts to secure rice supplies for the country and its military, imposed an oppressive rice-rationing system which forced Korean businesses out of trading rice.
+In 1937, the store owner decided to give the store to Chung after becoming ill.
+At 22, Chung became the owner and renamed the store to Kyungil Rice Store.
+The store was growing its profits until early 1939, when Japan, in its war efforts to secure rice supplies for the country and its military, imposed a rice-rationing system that forced Korean businesses out of the rice trade.